BalajiRavindaran/RTMC-HG/CollabMFO Final/README.md

 # CollabMFO Final

-Here is a google drive link to the complete project file with all the imports https://drive.google.com/drive/folders/1infn9AKiAF-LW6Pvryp9AV5OA7gMbxW4?usp=sharing
+Here is a google drive link to the folder that is a collaboration between all the components (Final Project)

+(All the imports necessary are available inside the venv folder, that can be directly used after downloading the folder and creating a project with it in pycharm)

+https://drive.google.com/drive/folders/1infn9AKiAF-LW6Pvryp9AV5OA7gMbxW4?usp=sharing

 # File Description